• Skip to primary navigation

 Is xanthan gum keto friendly?

 Yes!
 It contains zero carbs and is a great keto-friendly ingredient.
-It works well as a gluten substitute and helps to bind baking goods, improving their texture and chew.
-It’s a versatile ingredient for low-carb and gluten-free baking and makes a superior keto thickening agent.
+It works well as a gluten substitute and helps to bind baked goods, improving their texture and chew.
+It’s a versatile ingredient for low-carb and gluten-free baking and makes a superior keto thickener.

 Is xanthan gum low-FODMAP?